MicrosoftDocs/office-docs-powershell/repo_docs/NEW_CMDLETS.md

 - Whiteboard: [https://github.com/MicrosoftDocs/office-docs-powershell/blob/master/whiteboard/whiteboard-ps/whiteboard/whiteboard.md](https://github.com/MicrosoftDocs/office-docs-powershell/blob/master/whiteboard/whiteboard-ps/whiteboard/whiteboard.md)

 In the TOC file, you can fill in a description or remove the template text line.
-However, if you leave the template text line make sure it is exactly in the right format so it won't render as a template text.
+However, if you leave the template text line make sure it's in _exactly_ the right format so it won't render as a template text.

 After you're done editing the TOC file: